Continuous glucose monitoring fact sheet

 - Type 1 diabetes; Age 21 Years and Older with Valid Concessional Status

-People with type 1 diabetes aged 21 years and older who have valid concessional status and a specified high clinical need to access CGM products
+People with type 1 diabetes aged 21 years and older who have valid concessional status

 - Type 1 diabetes; Pregnancy/Post-Pregnancy